 It may be beneficial for you to go above the head of the person with whom you’re working, either because they do not have the authority to make the changes you seek, or simply because you are being stonewalled.
-When systems administrators resist change for increased language accessibility, however, advocates can use pressure on programs, agencies and systems that receive federal funds to fulfill their legal obligations.
-Do so carefully and with some transparency—in most communities you will have to work with this person and organization again.

 If you believe a survivor has been discriminated against because of their LEP status, each federal agency has its own office of civil rights to which you could file a complaint.
 Identify which federal agency funds the program, and reach out to the corresponding office to file a complaint:

 - Department of Health and Human Services – Office of Civil Rights (public benefits offices, domestic violence shelters, hospitals, and other health related services)

 - Housing and Urban Development – Fair Housing and Equal Opportunity (public housing programs)

 - Department of Justice – Civil Rights Division (courts, and some sexual and domestic violence services)

 - USA.gov offers a search for other federal agencies that correspond to other services and systems.